-The Future of Mardi Gras is Now: Summary of Progress in 2019
+The Future of Mardi Gras is Now: Progress in 2019

 The Urban Conservancy understands that the cultural and physical environments of New Orleans have an important relationship with Mardi Gras.
 When we began hearing about the growing concerns from the community of New Orleans surrounding the current state of Mardi Gras, we decided to host the “Future of Mardi Gras” forum in October of 2018 and talk about ways Mardi Gras can “green up” its act.